achimnol/vagrant-ambari/README.md

 Amazon AWS Guide
 ----------------

- - Install cygwin with OpenSSH and rsync packages.
-Ensure that they are available from the command prompt.
+ - Install cygwin with **OpenSSH** and **rsync** packages.
+Ensure that they are available from the command prompt by adding cygwin's bin directory to the `PATH` environment variable.
  - Install vagrant-aws plugin by `vagrant plugin install vagrant-aws`.
  - For KAIST users:
    - Increase the sleep delay from 2 to 11 between SSH connection tests in `run_instance.rb` and `start_instance.rb` at the directory `~/.vagrant.d/gems/gems/vagrant-aws-0.4.1/lib/vagrant-aws/action`.